Supporting imagery

 Anti-Piracy and Homebrew

-The fact that Nintendo created yet-another variation of the Game Pak allowed them to retain control of distribution.
+The fact that Nintendo created yet another variation of the Game Pak allowed them to retain control of distribution.
 Although, since this console never took off, bootleggers probably didn’t even bother.

-Apart from that, there are no copy protection or region-locking mechanism implemented in this console.
+Apart from that, there are no copy protection or region-locking mechanisms implemented in this console.
 Games imported from America and Japan will work on either console.
 Also, assuming someone would be willing to manufacture their own Game Paks, Homebrew is also possible.

 The last time I checked, Flash carts were theoretically possible but only two reached commercialisation, the ‘FlashBoy Plus’ and the ‘Hyperflash32’ (I’m not on commission! but I thought it’s worth the mention).